 We’re serious about helping you have fun and spend time with your family this season.
-That’s why we’ve asked Petrelli Previtera, LLC associate Kristin M. Lis, Esq. to share her most important tips for planning a successful post-divorce vacation with kids.
+That’s why we’ve asked Petrelli Previtera, LLC associates, to share their most important tips for planning a successful post-divorce vacation with kids.

 In this second session of our Summer Vacation Series, we cover logistics, documentation, and legal lead time.
 Now dive in and start planning!

 Q: “HOW DO I ASK PERMISSION FOR MY KIDS TO TRAVEL WITH ME?”